 The Empty Nest Syndrome and Divorce

 • Child custody and child support.
-The good news is that custody and child support, by definition of the children no longer being minors, are not likely to be an issue in an empty nester divorce – with possible exceptions such as determining how much each parent will pay for a child’s college, trade-school, or health insurance.
+The good news is that custody and child support, by definition of the children no longer being minors, are not likely to be an issue in an empty nest divorce – with possible exceptions such as determining how much each parent will pay for a child’s college, trade-school, or health insurance.

 • Division of property.
 While you want your children to be welcome to stay home (on occasion), the reality is that it isn’t critical that a mother or father keep the marital home when there’s empty nest syndrome and divorce at the same time.
-When the kids have lives of their home, selling the marital home is often less stressful and makes more sense than trying to keep an expensive place to live.
+When the kids have lives of their own, selling the marital home is often less stressful and makes more sense than trying to keep an expensive place to live.

 • While disputes about the home may be less likely, disputes about other items (such as bank accounts, business interests, and retirement benefits) will be more critical because the spouses have accumulated more assets.